 Salt dough ornaments are a fun family project for kids – especially those who’ve never grown up.
 With our quick and easy salt dough recipe, you can shape, bake, and decorate unique little pieces of art.
 Let’s get to work!

-Salt Dough Ornaments Recipe: Three Simple Ingredients
+Salt Dough Recipe: Three Simple Ingredients

-Flour, salt, and water are combined at a 2:1:1 ratio.
+The first step to creating salt dough ornaments is to combine three simple ingredients that you probably already have at home: Flour, salt, and water are combined at a 2:1:1 ratio.
 This makes it easy to make larger or smaller batches as desired.
 You can start by using